A hearty bean and ham soup recipe that is also budget-friendly can be difficult to find. And that’s why I love this recipe today!

-You only need 5 ingredients, which probably are already in your pantry.
-This soup is super meaty and loaded with flavor.
+You only need five ingredients, which probably are already in your pantry.
+This bean soup is super meaty and loaded with flavor.

 For more soup recipes, you can check out my blog.
 You will especially like my hearty Dominican Shrimp And Rice Soup or this Mexican Meatball Soup.